paulfcdd/ns_php-candidate-task/README.md

 # Cycling in Copenhagen
 Copenhagen is known for being a [cyclist city](https://www.weforum.org/agenda/2018/10/what-makes-copenhagen-the-worlds-most-bike-friendly-city/)!
-And, since Copenhagen has a great bike infrastructure, we have written a script that helps people find the closest bike-sharing station from any location.You are given a script that should:
+And, since Copenhagen has a great bike infrastructure, we have written a script that helps people find the closest bike-sharing station from any location.
+You are given a script that should:
 * fetch and process data from [CityBike API](http://api.citybik.es/v2/) for Copenhagen city;
 * parse a CSV file in which we have bikers in random locations.
 An example file (bikers.csv) is attached;
 * calculate the closest bike station and print it out to screen.